Video details

 Yoga for a Healthy Spine: Addressing Lumbar and Thoracic Issues

-"Always think, when you have problems with the neck, to include āsanas to improve the flexibility of the thoracic spine."
+"When you have problems with the neck, always have in mind two āsanas to improve the flexibility of the thoracic spine."

 Filming location: Strilky, Czech Republic